 Your health may suffer

 But the low-carb diet will also wreak some havoc.
-When your body breaks down lean body mass—muscle—for energy, your metabolism slows because muscle tissue burns up a lot of calories.
+Eventually, your body needs to breakdown a mix of fat and muscle to fuel your energy needs.
+Losing body muscle results in a decrease in metabolism because muscle tissue burns up a lot of calories.
 This may be one reason that the weight often comes back after you’ve been shunning carbs for a while.

 But it could impact your cardiovascular system, according to the Harvard Medical School’s review of the research.
 If you switch to a high-saturated-fat diet, as people do when they start eating their fill of steak and bacon, your “bad” LDL cholesterol could go up.
 Levels of homocysteine, an amino acid that increases the risk of heart disease, may also rise if you eat a lot of meat and too few vegetables.
 A low-carb diet may also increase your risk of kidney stones and other kidney diseases, according to a review of the research in the Journal of Renal Nutrition.